IgniteUI/igniteui-documentation/topics/02_Controls/igLayoutManager/03_igLayoutManager_Handling_Events.md

 Attaching event handler functions to the `igLayoutManager` control is commonly done upon the initialization of the control.

-When using the MVC helper, it is necessary to assign event handlers at run-time because you cannot define event handlers within the MVC helper.
+When using the %%ProductNameMVC%%, it is necessary to assign event handlers at run-time because you cannot define event handlers within the HTML helper.

 jQuery supports the following methods for assigning event handlers: